emmanuelfwerr/DataAnalysis/README.md

 # Data Analysis Projects
 This repository showcases projects completed as part of [Udacity's Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002).
-A course developed in collaboration with Kaggle and AWS where I advanced my programming skills and refined my ability to work with messy, complex datasets.
+A course developed in collaboration with Kaggle where I advanced my programming skills and refined my ability to work with messy, complex datasets.
 I learned how to manipulate and prepare data for analysis, and create visualizations for data exploration.
 Most importantly, I learned how to use your my skills to tell a story with data.

 ### Index
 1. [Investigating a Dataset](https://github.com/emmanuelfwerr/DataAnalysis/tree/master/Investigating%20a%20Dataset)